ec57/SCADA_FIRMWARE/README.md

 LIBRARIES:  Place the following libraries in the Arduino IDE 'Libraries' folder: Adafruit_INA219, AuxillaryVoltageArray, DigitalPorts, FaBoRTC_PCF2129

 CODE:  Place the 'SCADA_WORKBENCH_2.ino' file inside a folder named 'SCADA_WORKBENCH_2' inside the 'Arduino' folder in 'Documents' folder.

+Documentation: Please download the SoftwareDocumentation.zip file, unzip it, and run: index.html